 \subsection{Light and mass parametrization}

-To obtain accurate image positions and priors for the mass parameters of our models, we start by modeling the observed surface brightness of the quasar images and the two lensing galaxies.
-We select the $i$-band of the Magellan data because the lensing galaxies and quasar images are the brightest in this band.
+To obtain accurate image positions and priors for the mass parameters of our models, we started by modeling the observed surface brightness of the quasar images and the two lensing galaxies.
+We selected the $i$-band of the Magellan data because the lensing galaxies and quasar images are the brightest in this band.

 The point-spread function (PSF) is constructed from the cutout (3.38\arcsec$\times$3.38\arcsec) of a single star in the field at (RA, dec)=(38.1548, $-$21.3166).
-Since the star is not necessarily located at exactly the center of the brightest pixel we interpolate and shift the cutout within fractions of a pixel to center the star.
-We subsample the PSF by a factor of 3 because the pixelsize of 0.069\arcsec\ is large relative to the full width at half maximum of the PSF (the brightness blob of the PSF covers only a few pixels in the native data resolution).
-Thus we avoid numerical inaccuracies caused by an undersampled PSF.
+There are three stars in the MagIC field of this observation, but we obtained the best results by choosing only this particular star for the PSF.
+As the star is not necessarily located at the center of the brightest pixel, we interpolated and shifted the cutout within fractions of a pixel to center the star.
+We subsampled the PSF by a factor of 3 because the pixel size of 0.069\arcsec\ is large relative to the full width at half maximum (FWHM) of the PSF (the FWHM of the PSF covers only a few pixels in the native data resolution).
+Thus, we avoided numerical inaccuracies caused by an undersampled PSF.
 The light of the quasar images is modeled by fitting this PSF with three parameters: the $x$- and $y$-centroid and the amplitude, which is the flux of the respective image.

-We parametrize the light of each lensing galaxy with one S\'{e}rsic profile \citep{Sersic.1963} and fit to the quasar images with a point source which is represented by the PSF.
+We parametrized the light of each lensing galaxy with one S\'{e}rsic profile \citep{Sersic.1963} and the quasar images with a point source.
+Both were convolved with the PSF to fit to the observed image.
 The S\'{e}rsic profile is parametrized as

 where $A_{\rm S}$ is the amplitude, $x_{\rm S}$ and $y_{\rm S}$ are the centroid coordinates, $q_{\rm S}$ is the axis ratio, and $n_{\rm S}$ the S\'{e}rsic index.
 The constant $k$ normalizes $r_{\rm eff}$ such that $r_{\rm eff}$ is the half-light radius in the direction of the semi-major axis.
 The light distribution is oriented with a position angle $\phi_{\rm S}$ that is measured east of north (where $\phi_{\rm S}=0^\circ$ corresponds to the major axis being aligned with the northern direction).